gaissa/Darkfield/README.md

 Run
 ==
-  1. go to ./release/ -folder
+  1. go to the ./release/ -folder
   2. run the game